theoclou/PLD-Agile/README.md

 ## Contributing

 Project made at INSA Lyon as part of the course on the aglie method.
-Contributors: SOULET Audrey, BOUZIANNE Abderrahmane, CLOUSCARD Théo, MARIAT Quentin, CATHERINE Noam
+Contributors: SOULET Audrey, BOUZIANE Abderrahmane, CLOUSCARD Théo, MARIAT Quentin, CATHERINE Noam